 Corporate FP&A plays a major role in supporting decisions made by a company’s CEO, and CFO, and executive leadership team.
 As such, the opportunity to add value in FP&A is huge and having a good time in place can lead to a huge potential boost in cash business planning including budgeting, forecasting, cash flow optimization, return on investment, capital structure, and ultimately the value of the entire business.

-We hope this has been a helpful guide to understanding the role of FP&A at a corporation and how the team can add value for executive decision making.
+We hope this has been a helpful guide to understanding the role of financial planning and analysis at a corporation and how the team can add value to executive decision making.